 Litchfield Hills Olympic Tri - Course Map (Please Note: Bike course change in 2013.
 Due to bridge construction on Carpenters Road, bike course will continue on Route 202 until Route 219.
-Paving on Dings Rd is scheduled to be completed by race day.)
+This is a permanent change.)

 - This race is timed (5 splits & finish) using the Winning Time Chip system by Bay State Race Services

 - USAT sanctioned race with USAT Officials

 - Fluids on run course and at start/finish and transition.
 No fluids offered on bike course.

 - Portalet Locations: race start/finish and on run course